jambuur/APEDSK99/README.md

 All CALLs use a simple 2-way 18 byte buffer for data exchange at @>5FD6 in the DSR address space.
 It allows you to manipulate the buffer from assembly or BASIC's CALL LOAD and execute the relevant Arduino routine directly (see "*direct call examples*" in the documentation).
 This lets _TI EXTENDED BASIC_ join the running program party as it only supports DSR CALL's from the "command prompt"

-See the CALL's in action at https://youtu.be/MDsME0TLIYE
+See the CALLs in action at https://youtu.be/MDsME0TLIYE

 ### *Updating the DSR*